 - 1 teaspoon paprika

-- 1 - 3 tablespoon lemon juice (to taste), plus sliced lemon for serving
+- 1 - 3 tablespoons lemon juice (to taste), plus sliced lemon for serving

 - About ½ cup chopped fresh cilantro

 - 3 cups cooked Basmati Rice, for serving

 - Place the rinsed lentils, 3 cups of water, and ½ teaspoon salt in a saucepan.
 Set over medium heat, bring to a simmer, and cook until the lentils are tender, 20-30 minutes.

 - While the lentils cook, add the oil and diced onion to a skillet and set over medium heat.
 Cook, stirring frequently, until the onion is soft and translucent.

 - Add the chopped red pepper and diced jalapeño and cook for an additional 3-4 minutes, stirring frequently.

 - Add the tomato paste, minced garlic, ginger, cumin, cinnamon, turmeric, cardamom, paprika, and about ¾ teaspoon salt.
 Cook, stirring constantly, for 2 minutes.
 Remove from the heat.

 - Once the lentils are cooked, stir in the spiced onion mixture.
 Cook over medium heat for 5-10 minutes to let the flavors blend.
 Add more water if necessary to keep the dal the consistency of a thick stew.

 - Add about 1 tablespoon of lemon juice, taste, and add more if you like.

 - Serve over cooked basmati rice.
 Top with chopped fresh cilantro and serve wtih additional lemon slices.
 Dal is also delicious topped with a dollop of plain, unsweetened yogurt.